 Global Understanding – HNRS 131: Contemporary Society in Multiple Perspectives or HNRS 230: Cross-Culture Perspectives

 Social and Behavioral Science – HNRS 131: Contemporary Society in Multiple Perspectives or HNRS 230: Cross-Culture Perspectives

 Synthesis – HNRS 353: Technology in the Contemporary World

-Students who complete the entire Honors College Curriculum listed under University General Education Requirements above. also fulfill the University general education requirements for Oral Communication, Information Technology, Literature, and upper level Written Communication.
+Students who complete the entire Honors College Curriculum listed under University General Education Requirements above also fulfill the Mason Core requirements for Oral Communication, Information Technology, Literature, and upper level Written Communication.